inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 With these rules, small images won't be enlarged, which would worse their quality, while bigger images will be resized without losing their proportions.

 ####Video (oEmbed field)
 A video is added through the oEmbed field.
-Generally speaking the oEmbed field can be used for adding a number of multimidea content including imgaes, tweets, audio etc. Due to the large number of oEmbed providers we cannot prevent the user from adding something different than a video, so it's important to let the users know what kind of content you expect them to add in the description field.
+Generally speaking the oEmbed field can be used for adding a number of multimedia content including images, tweets, audio etc. Due to the large number of oEmbed providers we cannot prevent the user from adding something different than a video, so it's important to let the users know what kind of content you expect them to add in the description field.
 Since the video will be in an iframe, it's hard to control its size.
 To overcome this problem in our templates we allow the user to add width and height of the video, and we have developed a jQuery function to add these values to the iframe to force them

 ```javascript
 jQuery(document).ready(function($) {